 '''

-type uint8;

-default 1;
+must also be specified.";

 description

-"Describes the number of IP addresses the customer requires.";

-container dhcp-relay {

-when "../address-allocation-type = 'provider-dhcp-relay'" {
+"If prefix length is specified, provider-address

+must also be specified.";

+}

 description

-"Only applies when provider is required to implement

-DHCP relay function.";
+"Subnet prefix length expressed in bits.
+If not

+specified, or specified as zero, this means the

+customer leaves the actual prefix length value

+to the provider.";

 container customer-dhcp-servers {

 leaf-list server-ip-address {

 type inet:ipv6-address;

 description

-"IP address of customer DHCP server.";
+"This node contains the IP address of

+the customer DHCP server.
+If the DHCP relay

+function is implemented by the

+provider, this node contains the

+configured value.";

 description

 "Container for list of customer DHCP servers.";

 description

 "DHCP relay provided by operator.";

 container addresses {

-when "../address-allocation-type = 'static-address'" {
+when "derived-from-or-self(../address-allocation-type, "+

+"'13vpn-svc:static-address')" {

 description

 "Only applies when protocol allocation type is static.";

 leaf provider-address {

 type inet:ipv6-address;

 description

-"Address of provider side.";
+"IPv6 Address of the provider side.
+When the protocol

+allocation type is static, the provider address

+must be configured.";

 leaf customer-address {

 type inet:ipv6-address;

 description

-"Address of customer side.";
+"The IPv6 Address of the customer side.";

-leaf mask {
+leaf prefix-length {

 type uint8 {

-range "0..127";
+range "0..128";

-description

-"Subnet mask expressed in bits.";

-description

-"Describes IP addresses used.";

 '''